AmazingAng/WTF-Solidity/Languages/en/09_Constant_en/readme.md

 All codebase and tutorial notes are open source and available on GitHub (At 1024 repo stars, course certification is unlocked.
 At 2048 repo stars, community NFT is unlocked.): [github.com/AmazingAng/WTFSolidity](https://github.com/AmazingAng/WTFSolidity)

 -----
-In this section, we will introduce the two keywords in `solidity`, `constant` and `immutable`.
+In this section, we will introduce two keywords in `solidity`, `constant` and `immutable`.
 After the state variable declares these two keywords, you cannot change the values after the contract and it will help to save ` gas `.
 In addition, only the numeric variables can declare them as `constant` and `immutable`; the `string` and ` bytes ` can be declared as `constant`, but not as `immutable`.

 ## constant and immutable
 ### constant
 The `constant` variable must be initialized when declared and cannot be changed after that.
-Compilation cannot pass if try to change it.
+Code cannot compile if try to change it.
 ``` solidity
     // The constant variable must be initialized when declared and cannot be changed after that
     uint256 constant CONSTANT_NUM = 10;